-When we hit this bottom, we do all sorts of weird things like convince ourselves we’re going to die in the home we let our cats take over because we love them more than ourselves and that when we do die, we will be born again virgins who never loved another human being again.
+When we hit this bottom, we do all sorts of weird things like convince ourselves we’re going to die in the home we let our cats take over because we love them more than ourselves, and that when we do die, we will be born again virgins who never love another human being again.

-But slowly, we sort of get over the person who brought us to rock bottom and then one night we find ourselves out with one of our very few single friends left on Earth (because all our other friends are at home playing house and shit with their “husbands,”) giving out our number to people who act all Elisabeth Hasselbeck about the presidential election.
+But slowly, we sort of get over the person who brought us to the Ruffles, and then one night we find ourselves out with one of our very few single friends left on Earth (because all our other friends are at home playing house and shit with their boyfriends) giving out our number to people who act all Elisabeth Hasselbeck about the presidential election.
 But we don’t really care.
-We figure, what’s one night at Olive Garden with someone you can drown out if you stuff enough breadsticks in your mouth and chew vigorously?
-It’s better than eating a Healthy Choice frozen dinner on the couch while watching Hoarders.
+We figure, what’s one night at Olive Garden with someone you can drown out if you stuff enough breadsticks in your mouth and chew quickly?
+It’s better than eating a Lean Cuisine on the couch while watching Hoarders.

 And then a few nights later, you’re sitting on the couch watching The Bachelor, a show you tell everyone you never watch but have been secretly since you became single, and you realize you too want to accept a rose.
 So you panic.
 You panic like a complete idiot.
-Like one of those idiot’s who says “They’re all out to get us!
+Like one of those idiots who says “They’re all out to get us!
 You better take your money from the bank and bury it in a can in your backyard!”
-You start thinking about all the people you’ve been “talking to” over the past few months like Olive Garden guy and wonder if you could make him your boyfriend...but then he doesn’t respond to your text because you’re "one of those Liberals" which makes you relieved but mad because now you can’t even pretend to love him in a menial relationship.
+You start thinking about all the people you’ve been “talking to” over the past few months like Olive Garden guy and wonder if you could make him your boyfriend...but then he doesn’t respond to your text because you’re "one of those Liberals" which makes you relieved but mad because someone you didn't like 5 minutes ago rejected you.

 “This is it,” you say.
 “I’m definitely dying alone now."

 But then you see a commercial for eHarmony and that song “This will be….an everlasting love” plays and you watch it, you watch the whole stupid thing and start thinking that online dating can’t be that weird, right?
 It’s 2012, everyone does it, like Joan and Hal on the commercial.
-They met online, fell in love and are now living somewhere near Lake Michigan.
+They met online, fell in love and are now living near Lake Michigan.
 But then you stop yourself because you’re not about to pay to meet someone.
 You’re too young for that.
-Besides, that’s like the same thing as prostitution, right?
-It has to be.
 So then you look up OkCupid because that’s free and you’re a cheap ass and you say “I’ll just make an account to see who’s on there but I won't talk to anyone.
-I just want to see if my future spouse is on there.”
+I just want to see if my future husband is on there.”
 But then you need reassurance you're not insane so you ask all your friends “should I join OKCupid?”
 And they just pretend they didn’t get your text because they know you hit rock bottom.

 Then it’s a Tuesday night and you’re at Target and a hot guy checks you out in the towel section and you're all "who me?"
 Then it’s Friday and you’re on a date with him.
 Then it’s Sunday morning and you wake up in his bed and you’re all “I love you” and you totally forgot about the fact that you were at rock bottom a few weeks ago browsing 90042 on Yahoo! singles.